 Make sure you read the seller’s refund and return policies.
 You might be offered a more generous policy than what is required under Australian Consumer Law.
 Go to the repairs, refunds and replacements page on our website for more information.

 Resolving online shopping disputes

 If you have a problem with the goods or services you bought online, go to the site and communicate promptly with the seller to resolve the issue.
 If this fails, contact your card provider or online payment service eg. PayPal promptly and enquire about a chargeback or refund.
-If a credit card provider or online payment service doesn’t resolve the problem, and the transaction was in Australia, you can contact the Financial Ombudsman Service on 1300 780 808.
+If a credit card provider or online payment service doesn’t resolve the problem, and the transaction was in Australia, you can contact the Australian Financial Complaints Authority on 1300 565 562.

 If you can’t resolve the issue with the business, contact Fair Trading for help.
 If Fair Trading intervention is not successful, you can lodge an application with the NSW Civil and Administrative Tribunal.
 Alternately, you can get independent legal advice.